Dutch

 Session 3: Building and leveraging large-scale single-cell censuses for neuroscience

-Chairs: Vanessa Donega & Kimberly Siletti (Amsterdam)
+Chairs: Vanessa Donega (Amsterdam) & Kimberly Siletti (Utrecht)

 Rebecca Hodge (Seattle, WA, USA) Charting the cellular architecture of the human and non-human primate brain (30')